Revealed: How did OpenAI develop its reasoning model?

 An Unexpected Starting Point: Mathematics

-Many people think that OpenAI's success story began with ChatGPT, but the real disruptive force comes from a place seemingly far from mass applications - mathematics.
+Many people think OpenAI's success story began with ChatGPT, but the real disruptive force originated from a place seemingly far from mass applications - mathematics.

 In 2022, when researcher Hunter Lightman joined OpenAI, his colleagues were busy with the release of ChatGPT.
-This product later became a global phenomenon and a popular consumer application.
-Meanwhile, Lightman was in an unremarkable team called "MathGen," quietly teaching AI models how to solve high - school math competition problems.
+This product later became a global phenomenon and a consumer application sensation.
+Meanwhile, Lightman was in an unassuming team called "MathGen," quietly teaching AI models how to solve high - school math competition problems.

-"We were trying to make the model better at mathematical reasoning at that time," Lightman recalled.
-And this exploration, which seemed off - track, was precisely the starting point for OpenAI's development of reasoning models.
+"We were trying to make the model better at mathematical reasoning at that time," recalled Lightman.
+This seemingly off - track exploration was precisely the starting point for OpenAI's development of reasoning models.

 Why mathematics?
 Because mathematics is a touchstone for pure logic and reasoning.
-If a model can truly understand and solve complex math problems, it means it has begun to develop basic reasoning abilities.
+If a model can truly understand and solve complex math problems, it means it has begun to develop preliminary reasoning abilities.

-Looking back, ChatGPT's success is more like a "beautiful accident" - in internal terms, it was a low - key research preview version that unexpectedly exploded in the consumer market.
+Looking back, ChatGPT's success is more like a "beautiful accident" - in internal terms, it was a low - key research preview version that unexpectedly detonated the consumer market.

-But Sam Altman, the CEO of OpenAI, had set his sights on a much farther place.
+But OpenAI's CEO, Sam Altman, had his eyes set on a much farther future.
 At the first developer conference in 2023, he clearly painted a picture of the future:

-Ultimately, you just need to tell the computer what you want, and it will complete all these tasks for you.
+Ultimately, you just tell the computer what you need, and it will complete all those tasks for you.
 These abilities are commonly referred to as agents in the AI field.
-The benefits they bring will be huge.
+The benefits they bring will be enormous.

 That "low - key" work at that time yielded remarkable results.
-Recently, one of OpenAI's models won a gold medal in the International Mathematical Olympiad (IMO), which is the intellectual arena for the world's top high - school students.
+Recently, an OpenAI model won a gold medal in the International Mathematical Olympiad (IMO), the intellectual arena for the world's top high - school students.

-OpenAI firmly believes that the reasoning ability honed in the field of mathematics can be transferred to other fields and ultimately drive the general AI agent they have been dreaming of.
+OpenAI firmly believes that the reasoning ability honed in the field of mathematics can be transferred to other fields and ultimately drive the general AI agent they've been dreaming of.

 02